 Wind power in operation and impacts on reindeer and reindeer herding

-The project is financed by Swedish Energy Agency (Vindval research programme) and primarily investigates how wind power development affects reindeer in the winter grazing area in Sweden.
-The project is a continuation of a previous project financed by Vindval on the effects of wind power with a focus on the effect on reindeer in summer pasture in the forest.
+The project was financed by Swedish Energy Agency (Vindval research programme) and primarily investigated how wind power development affects reindeer in the winter grazing area in Sweden.
+The project was a continuation of a previous project financed by Vindval on the effects of wind power with a focus on the effect on reindeer in summer pasture in the forest.

 Wind power is an important part of the renewable energy production in Sweden.
 A large part of the wind power is developed in the northern part of Sweden and thus ends up in the reindeer herding area.
 Today, Sweden has reindeer husbandry over half (55%) of the land area and the number of conflicts and court negotiations between the state, companies and reindeer husbandry has increased significantly.
 The knowledge of how wind power affects reindeer and reindeer herding has increased through our former projects (see publication list below), but there are still uncertainties about how reindeer and reindeer husbandry are affected in the winter grazing area in the forest in Sweden.
 This knowledge is needed to evaluate any negative effects and risk mitigating measures.
 Such knowledge is necessary at an early stage to avoid controversial development alternatives, and to facilitate an assessment of the impact.